wbcsd/pact-conformance-test-service/README.md

 ###  Context
 PACT began running a conformance testing process in May 2023, shortly after the publication of V2 of the PACT Technical Specifications.
 From May 2023 to February 2025, conformance was conducted through manual peer-to-peer testing, [learn more here](https://www.carbon-transparency.org/guides/guide-join-pact-network).
 PACT is now developing an Automated Conformance Testing Service, which will both facilitate testing and improve the rigor and reliability of PACT Conformance status.

+### Access the tool
+We encourage anyone to use the tool!
+See [Testing Guide](docs/MVP_testing_guide.md)

 ### Timeline
-- PACT released an MVP version of the service in March 2025, which can now be used for testing
+- PACT released an MVP version of the service in March 2025, which can now be used for testing.
 - PACT will release a production version of the service in June 2025, which must be used to gain PACT Conformance status

 ### Acknowledgements